ZirconCode/config/readme.md

  * `xmobar.hs` - The config file for Xmobar.
 Xmobar is the black small bar you will see at the top of your screen, it will be your taskbar.
 You can make anything appear there.
 Notably, you might want to change your location from 'LSZH', or Zuerich Switzerland, to something else.
 For details, visit http://projects.haskell.org/xmobar/

+**Adding Xmonad to your Login Manager**

 Now we need to make Xmonad accessible from the login screen.
 I will assume you are using **lightdm**, the current default login manager for Ubuntu.

 In the Xmonad folder, you will find a file called `custom.desktop`.
 If you are looking at it in your file browser, it will most likely display as `AmazingXMONAD`.
 Copy this file to `/usr/share/xsessions`.
 This will add a new option called AmazingXMONAD to your login screen.
 This should be accessible on the top right of the login box, as a circular button.
 Anytime you login now, you can pick Xmonad as your window manager.

+If you open the file, you will discover why it might show up as AmazingXMONAD.
+You may rename this to whatever your desire.

 **The Path Variables**